jacmoe/hccw/content/docs/org-mode.md

 See [Tables (The Org Manual)](https://orgmode.org/manual/Tables.html) for more details.

-We’ll see more of what Org-mode tables can do later on in this article, when discussing clock-tables and when discussing Org-tracktable.
+We’ll see more of what Org-mode tables can do later on in this article, when discussing clock-tables and when discussing Org-tracktable

 [^fn:1]: [Creating Footnotes (The Org Manual)](https://orgmode.org/manual/Creating-Footnotes.html)